 Quaker House, Fayetteville NC

-Update: As of February, 2017, Jeremy Hinzman and his family are still in Canada; O’Reilly is still bloviating.
-Quaker House is still working with soldier war resisters.
-And Chuck Fager retired from Quaker House in 2012.
+Update: As stated above, Jeremy Hinzman and his family are still in Canada; O’Reilly was fired from Fox News in April of 2017.
+Chuck Fager retired as Director in 2012.